LPbigFish/crypto_mem_seed/README.md

 And here enters Argon2.
 Argon2 was built with configurable parameters, so we can define the algorithm's time cost, which stretches calculation time to roughly **15+ seconds per hash** on modern CPUs.
 So to go through all standard combinations, you would have to spend **21,037,962,240,000,000 seconds** or **44,473,960 years** to generate all the standard wallet combinations.

+---
+## Warning

 No information is being leaked or stored anywhere.
 The entire system is fully client-side with source available here and in your browser.
+But still, generating wallets is a big security risk and involves a possibility of private key compromise.
+Use at your own risk.

+---

 Learning **React** and **Bitcoin Standards** with this project